 Code of Conduct

 Treat all animals and people at the Shelter with kindness and respect.
-FAS volunteers and staff must work together to meet our mission, so always assume the best intentions of each other and communicate any conflicts, concerns, or questions to the Volunteer Staff.
+FAS volunteers and staff must work together to meet our mission, so always assume the best intentions of each other and communicate any conflicts, concerns, or questions to the Volunteer Management Staff.
 As a Fear Free Shelter, Volunteers are expected to always use a Considerate Approach (polite, kind, and intentional) when interacting with each other and keep in mind the impact of Emotional Contagion by acknowledging the staff and fellow volunteers when they do something well and always assuming the best intentions of staff and other volunteers.
-Volunteers are expected to bring and spread positive energy to the animals and humans.
+Volunteers are expected to bring and spread positive energy to both animals and humans.
 For more information regarding our expectations, please read About Our Volunteers.

 Professionalism